-Gratefully, March is also the magic month for starting seeds—especially for the veggies and herbs that thrive in summer's heat.
+Spring is the time to start seeds—especially for the veggies and herbs that thrive in summer's heat.
 Tomatoes.
 Peppers.
 Onions.
 Basil.
 Parsley.
-They're some of the most popular plants to grow in Chicagoland gardens, and they're the main ingredients for the tomato sauces that you'll can and freeze this year for next winter.
+They're some of the most popular plants to grow in Chicago area gardens, and they're the main ingredients for the tomato sauces that you'll can and freeze this year for next winter.

-In our February 2013 column, we discussed a seed's requirements for growth, plus seed starting how-to's.
+In this column, we discussed a seed's requirements for growth, plus seed starting how-tos.
 (Well worth a re-read!)

 Read the backs of the packs.